PyLink/PyLink/docs/technical/pmodule-spec.md

 5) Implement a series of camelCase `commandServer/Client` functions - plugins use these for sending outgoing commands.
 See the `Outbound commands` section below for a list of which ones are needed.

+6) Set the threaded event `irc.connected` (via `irc.connected.set()`) when the initial connection + burst phase is complete.
+This is important for plugins like relay that do state checking, and they will fail to work if this is not set.

 ## Core functions

 The following functions *must* be implemented by any protocol module within its main class, since they are used by the IRC internals.